 Gas and other gastrointestinal issues stem from your dog’s diet and eating habits, but there isn’t one cause.
 Many dogs are gassy because they eat too quickly or overeat.
 Human foods are another common source of gas, especially spicy foods, and dairy products.
 Other dogs are especially sensitive to the fillers in cheap dog foods, like corn, wheat, and soy.
 Certain ingredients like peas, chickpeas, and beans are associated with higher levels of gas.

 Your dog might also have an undiagnosed sensitivity or intolerance.
 Possible ingredients include many grains and protein sources found in dog foods.
-A limited ingredient diet or a switch to a different type of food can help with digestive issues.
+A limited-ingredient diet or a switch to a different type of food can help with digestive issues.
 You can also promote gut health by buying dog food with probiotics and prebiotics.

 Should I Go Grain-Free?

 Over the past few years, grain-free foods have become common on store shelves, but the research on them is mixed.
 A recent FDA study showed that grain-free diets are correlated with a higher frequency of some health problems, especially heart diseases.
-But the results are still inconclusive as there are other factors to consider.
+However, the results are still inconclusive as there are other factors to consider.
 In addition, most grain-free diets don’t have more protein or fewer carbs than comparable dog food; they just switch out the grains for starchy vegetables like potatoes.
 Whole grains are associated with good health in dogs.
-However, some dogs have sensitivities to grains that make a grain-free diet the best option.
+However, some dogs have sensitivities to grains making a grain-free diet the best option.
 If your dog has stomach sensitivities, switching to a grain-free diet might be a good choice.